 Although all color removal methods are very harsh on hair, the sooner you want your hair color to vanish, the more damaging the procedure can be.
 Some color removing processes include what is called a color remover.

 Color removers are one of the easiest ways to remove the color in your hair.
 It consists of ingredients such as hydrosulfate.
-Hydrosulfate is a strong chemical that helps get rid of the hair color, but it is also extremely damaging.
+Hydrosulfate is a strong chemical that helps get rid of hair color, but it is also extremely damaging.

 But if you need to get the color out of your hair in one day, then that’s your only option.
 Color reducers work in a way that they don’t affect your natural hair.